 9:30am — Keynote Session

-Science Fiction – Adrian Tchaikovsky
+Science Fiction – Adrian Tchaikovsky and RJ Barker

 Adrian Tchaikovsky was born in Woodhall Spa, Lincolnshire, has practised law and now writes full time.
 He’s also studied stagefighting, perpetrated amateur dramatics and has a keen interest in entomology and tabletop games.